 On the other hand, there are many reasons why it is undesirable to have them living in our buildings.
 First, their excrement and urine may contaminate food, stain ceiling and wall plasterboard, and give off a disagreeable odor.
 Second, they carry various ectoparasites such as the bat bug, tics, and fleas.
 Third, bats are known vectors of disease, including rabies.

 If you see a bat flying during the day, be on your guard, it carries the rabies virus!
-If you believe you have been around a bat infected with rabies or have had direct contact or slept in a room with a bat, call Info-Santé.
+If you believe you have been around a bat infected with rabies or have had direct contact or slept in a room with a bat, call Health Services in your province.

 Rabies is a deadly disease in humans that must be reported to the authorities.
-This means that if you suspect that an animal is infected or that your animal has been exposed to rabies, you are required by law to report it.
-Call the nearest office of the Canadian Food Inspection Agency (in the blue pages of your phone book).
-An agency inspector will investigate.
+This means that if you suspect that an animal is infected or that your animal has been exposed to rabies, you are required by law to report it to the governmental authorities in your province.

 When you have a problem with bats, you must first evaluate the extent of the problem.

 1st situation: One or two bats have entered through an open door or window or non-functioning chimney.

 The easiest solution is to trap the intruders with a net or cloth.
 Always wear heavy leather gloves to avoid getting bitten.
 Like any wild animal that is afraid, bats may bite to defend themselves.
 If the bat is perched, you can place a container over it and carefully slide a rigid piece of cardboard or magazine over the opening to trap it.
 Avoid sudden movements and let it go outside the building if you are sure it has not had any contact with humans.
 If in doubt, put the bat in the freezer and call the Canadian Food Inspection Agency.